BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - Previously missing automated sharing - Here WWW (World Wide Web) was introduced - Stores documents and information - Tim Berners-Lee - Published on web servers - Based on hyperlinking of web pages.

 - No search engine - Couldn't search for things - Save things in indices but not search - Built search engines - Yahoo being the first

+- Protocols - Necessary for communication - Decisions made by the *Internet Society* - To make submissions use RFC (Request for Comments) - Idea/Features